Grade Level: High school

 - Students will work in teams of four to develop their own prototype of a water bottle that cleans dirty water.
 They may run tests on any of the materials before building to become familiar with them in order to decide if they are going to use them in their design.

-- Students may do initial sketches of their design and draw their final design on the Student Handout.
+- Students may do initial sketches of their design and draw their final design on the Student Worksheet.
 The teacher should check the design and offer suggestions, if necessary.

 - Students build their water bottle and run some water quality tests to see how well it worked.

 - The students record the general characteristics of the water (transparency, color), pH (should be close to seven for clean water).
 Students may also use a water quality test strip to test for bacteria and other pollutants that are invisible to the naked eye.
 (See “Tips” below for incorporating a spectrophotometer into the activity, if one is available for use.)

 - Students will also test the dirty water to be able to compare and make a judgment about the efficiency of their water bottle.

 - A student representative from each group will display their water bottle and summarize the results of their test.

 - Once each group has presented, students may alter their designs based off their experiments and the designs of their classmates.
 The may retest to see if their new design improved the ability to clean the dirty water.
 If there is limited time, you may ask students to collaborate and design a water bottle as a class.

 - The students discuss the parts of the water bottle that they liked from each group and a class design.
 Students reflect on their learning by writing a summary of what they have learned about water pollution, the effects of dirty water on human health, and their engineering design process.